Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app-model.md

 This would allow people familiar with neither Bootstrap nor Java programming to create:
 * Static sites.
 * Web UI prototypes which could be templatized to become either web applications or generators of static sites.

+### User/actor model elements

+Inheritance.
+E.g. logged user has access to profile, all users/actors inherit from a logged user and as such have "view profile" action.
+With support of user/actor model elements in the application model the story model can be retired.

+Several ways to model different user roles:

+* Actions contained by users - follows app/principal/action model.
+* Actions are granted to users - roles many reference.

+How to link entity (ecore) and application models?

 ### Multi-resource models